LighT-chenml/CloverRec/README.md

 This is an open source repository for our paper in [OSDI 2026](https://www.usenix.org/conference/osdi26)

-> **CloverRec: Cost-Efficient Recommendation Inference on Disaggregated Processing-in-Memory Systems**
+> **Enabling Cost-Efficient Recommendation Inference on Real Disaggregated Processing-in-Memory Systems**

 ## Brief Introduction